llj0824/knowledge_retrival_system/README.md

 This document outlines the engineering architecture for VitaDAO's AI Agent.
 We will integrate with ElizaOS, an agent framework that specializes in community engagement.
 We will accomplish this by developing a plugin-VitaDAO within ElizaOS.
 This enables all agents on ElizaOS to reference VitaDAO for information related to longevity research, DeSci, and VitaDAO-specific content.

-To integrate with emerging AI platforms (OpenAI's Operator/Swarm, Claude's Computer Use, LangChain, Virtuals) and ElizaOS, we will build an AI chatbot that serves as an information retrieval system.
+To integrate with emerging AI platforms (OpenAI's Operator/Swarm, Claude's Computer Use, LangChain, Virtuals) and ElizaOS, we will build an VitaDAO AI Terminal that serves as an information retrieval system.
 It will be accessible via same API interface as calling LLM.
-Interally our chatbot will leverage both a vector database containing VitaDAO documents and real-time web search capabilities to provide comprehensive information about VitaDAO's tokenomics, research IP, and ongoing project updates.
+Interally our VitaDAO Terminal will leverage both a vector database containing VitaDAO documents and real-time web search capabilities to provide comprehensive information about VitaDAO's tokenomics, research IP, and ongoing project updates.

 ---